511 keV galactic line from first-order phase transitions and primordial black holes: PBH evaporation

-The PBH evaporation also produces extragalactic gamma-ray background, thus the current gamma-ray observational data can be converted into the upper limit of the PBHs abundance.
-To find the experiment limits in the parameter space, we calculate the PBH extragalactic photon contributions and compare with the current experimental data of COMPTEL/EGRET/FermiLAT and future sensitivities of AMEGO/e-ASTROGAM as well.
-The extragalactic photon contributions due to PBH is given by~\cite{Marfatia:2021hcp}
+The PBH evaporation also produces primary photons and contribute to extragalactic gamma-ray background, hence the current gamma-ray observational data can be converted into the upper limit of the PBHs abundance.
+In order to find the constraint in the parameter space, we calculate the PBH extragalactic photon contributions and compare with the current experimental data of COMPTEL/EGRET/FermiLAT~\cite{Fermi-LAT:2018pfs}, as well as future sensitivities of AMEGO/e-ASTROGAM~\cite{e-ASTROGAM:2017pxr,Fleischhack:2021mhc,Laha:2020ivk}.
+The extragalactic photon flux, integrating the PBH evaporation from different red-shift, is given by~\cite{Marfatia:2021hcp}

 where $\rho_\mathrm{DM}=1.27\mkern5mu \mathrm{GeV }\mathrm{m}^{-3}$ is the average dark matter density in the extragalactic medium.
-From this expression, we can see the extragalactic photon flux is independent from the uncertainties of DM density profile near the galactic center, thereby it provides more robust prediction than the galactic one.
-The lower limit of temporal integral starts at the time of last scattering, $t_\mathrm{CMB}=3.8\times10^5\mkern5mu\mathrm{yr}$, after that photons decoupled from thermal plasma and can propagate freely.
+From this expression, we see the extragalactic photon flux is independent from the uncertainties of DM density profile near the galactic center, thereby it provides more robust prediction than that from the Galactic center gamma-ray.
+The lower limit of temporal integral starts at the time of last scattering, $t_\mathrm{CMB}=3.8\times10^5\mkern5mu\mathrm{yr}$, after that, photons decouple from thermal plasma and become free steaming.
+Photons generated before recombination epoch abruptly thermalize with other particles and never escape to Earth.
 Meanwhile, the upper limit of integral is set by the shorter period of the lifetime of PBH ($t_\mathrm{eva}$) or the age of Universe ($t_0=13.77\times10^9\mkern5mu\mathrm{yr}$).
-Applying matter-dominated approximation to the evolution of Universe, the time-redshift relation is given by $1+z(t)=\left(t_0/t\right)^{\frac{2}{3}}$.
-For different masses of PBH, we show the upper limits of $f_\mathrm{PBH}$ in Fig.~\ref{fig:2}, which are compatible with the present COMPTEL/EGRET/FermiLAT upper bounds (blue curve) and future AMGEGO/e-ASTROGAM gamma-ray sensitivities (red/black curves).
+Applying matter-dominated approximation to the evolution of Universe, the time-redshift relation can be approximated as $1+z(t)=\left(t_0/t\right)^{\frac{2}{3}}$.
+For the galactic component, the photon flux is expressed by~\cite{Ray:2021mxu,Calabrese:2021src}

+where one of the major uncertainty comes from the DM density distribution near the Galaxy Center.
+For different masses of PBH, we show the upper limits of $f_\mathrm{PBH}$ in Fig.~\ref{fig:2}, which are compatible with the present COMPTEL/EGRET/ upper bounds (blue curve) and future AMGEGO/e-ASTROGAM gamma-ray sensitivities (red/black curves).